 Who are you?

-We do not have to ignore our individual awareness [called Purusha].
+We do not have to ignore our individual awareness [Brahman in Advaitic scriptures].
 In fact, it is the reverse.
-You are the Purusha, you have forgotten that you are the Purusha & you have started identifying with the body & mind.
+You are the Brahman, you have forgotten that you are the Brahman & you have started identifying with the body & mind.
 You must understand this clearly.
-That is the reason why you asked a question like ‘Can one ever get free of these individual subtle bodies and merge with ONE and loses individuality?’
+That is the reason why you asked a question like ‘Can one ever get free of these individual subtle bodies and merge with ONENESS and lose individuality?’

 For now, understand that you are a tiny piece of that huge magnet & you are magnetism yourself, you do not have to merge with the ONE in reality, you are ONE!
 The entire spiritual exercise is to just recognize that you are that – Sohum – ‘I am that’.
 It is the same as ‘Aham Brahmasmi’.